In my extreme anxiety days, it was all about the mind. That is whats going on, what I thought, how I felt.

 I felt emotion more, both the good and the bad forms and learned to accept and deal with them in healthier ways through practice.
 Another very important point, anxiety can be a lack of practice in dealing with it, or dealing with it badly, the wrong practice.

-I take care of myself better through exercise (well-proven way to lower stress and feel embodied) relaxation, reading etc.
+I take care of myself better through exercise (a well-proven way to lower stress and feel embodied) relaxation, reading etc.

 Because we are living in a body deprived existence we suffer it.
 Failing to recognise when we are stressed, upset, injured.
 We are so disconnected with what we feel in our flesh, bones, guts that we don’t notice it even exists.